Oscar Rios

 NFL Outlook

-As a consensus 4-star prospect with a Composite rating of 0.9122 and elite traits like arm talent and mobility, Rios possesses clear NFL Draft potential.
-His developmental trajectory, particularly his ability to add and maintain playing weight while refining his mechanics, will determine his ultimate draft ceiling.
-If he develops as projected, he has the upside to be a Day 1 or Day 2 NFL Draft selection.
+As a four-star prospect with a composite score of 0.9122 and a high-level combination of arm talent and athleticism, Rios possesses a clear NFL upside.
+His developmental trajectory in college, particularly his ability to add functional strength and refine his pocket mechanics, will be the determining factors in his eventual draft stock.
+If he develops as expected, he has the potential to be a mid-to-late round NFL Draft selection with the tools to become a starter.

 Best Fit